changeworld/azure-docs.it-it/articles/site-recovery/hyper-v-azure-support-matrix.md

-Archiviazione con ridondanza locale | Sì | Sì Archiviazione con ridondanza geografica | Sì | Sì Archiviazione con ridondanza geografica e accesso in lettura | Sì | Sì Archiviazione ad accesso sporadico | No | No Archiviazione ad accesso frequente| No | No
+Archiviazione con ridondanza locale | Sì | Sì Archiviazione con ridondanza geografica | Sì | Sì Archiviazione con ridondanza geografica e accesso in lettura | Sì | Sì Archiviazione con ridondanza della zona | No | No Archiviazione ad accesso sporadico | No | No Archiviazione ad accesso frequente| No | No
 BLOB in blocchi | No | No